-In April 2019, a customer of Travel Network and Airline Solutions, Jet Airways (India) Ltd., suspended flight operations.
-While this situation did not significantly impact our results of operations for the three months ended March 31, 2019, we expect our revenues to be negatively impacted for the remainder of 2019 and in the future if a swift resolution is not identified for the carrier.
-We also expect a near-term impact on our revenue from the 737 MAX situation, including impacts from recent accidents and subsequent aircraft groundings.
-Additionally for Airline Solutions, certain customers (Pakistan International Airlines Corporation, Bangkok Airways Public Company Limited, and Philippine Airlines, Inc.) previously made decisions in 2018 to transition from our services which will dilute our growth rates on a year-over-year basis.
+In April 2019, a customer of Travel Network and Airline Solutions, Jet Airways (India) Ltd. ("Jet Airways"), suspended flight operations and is now in insolvency proceedings.
+Our revenues have been negatively impacted for the six months ended June 30, 2019, which will continue.
+We expect a near-term impact on our revenue from the effects of the 737 MAX incident on one particular carrier.
+Finally, for Airline Solutions, certain customers (Pakistan International Airlines Corporation, Bangkok Airways Public Company Limited, and Philippine Airlines, Inc.) previously made decisions in 2018 to transition from our services, which will dilute our growth rates on a year-over-year basis.